Strategic Negotiations: Essential Skills and Knowledge

 5. Social Awareness

 Social awareness is the ability to discern, interpret, and appropriately respond to the emotions of others.
-You must read your negotiating partner by considering not only the words they speak, but examining other verbal and non-verbal cues, such as tone of voice, eye contact, and body language.
-With more than 50% of successful communication relying on body language, it is imperative to analyze the other party’s body language and carefully manage your own body language to express openness and present yourself as professional, authoritative, and cooperative.
+You must read your negotiating partner by considering not only the words they speak, but also examining other verbal and non-verbal cues, such as tone of voice, eye contact, and body language.
+With more than 50% of successful communication relying on body language, it is imperative to analyze the other party’s body language and carefully manage your body language to express openness and present yourself as professional, authoritative, and cooperative.

 6. Relationship Management